The San Bernardino County coroner’s department has released the names of six people killed in Sunday’s deadly tour bus crash.

 A Caltrans officials described the crash as the worst she has seen in 23 years working for the agency.

-If you or a loved one has been injured by a defective product, contact the Defective Product lawyers of the Gomez Law Firm today,” or “If you or someone you care about has suffered an injury or been killed as the result of an accident, call a personal injury attorney at the Gomez Law Firm today.Posted in: Motor Vehicle Accidents, Recent News, SUV Rollovers, Tire Defects, Wrongful Death
+If you or a loved one has been injured by a defective product, contact the Defective Product lawyers of Gomez Trial Attorneys today,” or “If you or someone you care about has suffered an injury or been killed as the result of an accident, call a personal injury attorney at Gomez Trial Attorneys today.Posted in: Motor Vehicle Accidents, Recent News, SUV Rollovers, Tire Defects, Wrongful Death

 no fees unless we recover money on your behalf